The Top 5 Safety Tips for Having Kids on a Boat

 Featured Boat Care Product

-Check Price on Amazon - Better Boat's boat soap is the number one product to keep your boat, RV or jet ski sleek and shiny.
-Use with a hose and nozzle for a residue-free finish above and below the deck.
+Better Boat's boat soap is the number one product to keep your boat, RV or jet ski sleek and shiny.
+Use this all-purpose soap with a hose and nozzle for a residue-free finish above and below the deck.
 For hard-to-reach places, an extension rod and mop head get the job done quickly.

 4. Be Prepared to Combat Motion Sickness

-Getting seasick is one of the most unpleasant experiences that you can have while on the water, and it can be especially rough for kids.
+Getting seasick is one of the most unpleasant experiences that you can have while on the water.
+It can be especially rough for kids.
 Luckily, many of today's leading over-the-counter remedies have been formulated for both adults and children over the age of two.

 Two of the most popular and widely available brands of motion sickness remedies are Dramamine (Dimenhydrinate) and Marezine (Cyclizine), each of which has its own contraindication profile.